 A coalition of concerned citizens in Potomac are calling for immediate action to combat an up tick in residential burglaries in their neighborhoods.

 In a letter to County Executive Isiah Leggett (D), the Potomac Coalition for Public Safety has requested immediate action to counter the up tick in home invasions and theft in the Potomac area.
-A string of 24 burglaries and attempted burglaries in Potomac were reported for the months of September and October alone.

 The coalition formed in late November, following the crime spree and is made up of approximately 50 residents.
 According to its website, the coalition aims to work with county officials to address the issue of crime in the area, particularly burglaries.